winston-yallow/cursed-morning/README.md

 ## About

-The player is sleeping peacfully, dreaming about lands far away.
-If only there weren't the constant ringing of their alarm clock.
+The player is sleeping peacefully, dreaming about lands far away.
+If only there wasn't the constant ringing of their alarm clock.
 Half aware of their curse of having to wake up eventually, they try to stay asleep for just a little longer.

 ## Mechanics